thiagokokada/blog/2024-08-01/01-troubleshooting-zsh-lag-and-solutions-with-nix.md

 For [`zim-completion`](https://github.com/zimfw/completion), after taking a look at it, there isn't much I could do.
-It seems that the reason `zim-completion` takes so long during startup is because it is compiling all completions, ironically, for performance.
+It seems that the reason `zim-completion` takes so long during startup is because it is trying to decide if it needs to recompile the completions (and replacing it with just a naive `autoload -U compinit && compinit` is even worse for startup performance).
 I may eventually replace it for something else, but I really like what Zim brings here, so I decided to not touch it for now.

 However [`zim-ssh`](https://github.com/zimfw/ssh) is another history.
 The only reason I used it is to start a `ssh-agent` and keep it between multiple ZSH sessions.
+It shouldn't have that much influence in startup time.
 So I took a look the code (since it is small, I am reproducing it here):

 ```bash
 #